DIVERSITY, EQUITY, AND INCLUSION

 Two main reasons: inclusivity and discoverability.
 Many LCSH terms are outdated and offensive and no longer reflect how communities consider themselves.
 Updating subject headings to positive language and preferred terms fosters inclusivity within your catalog and community.
 Since users don’t identify with these outdated terms searches with current language and topics will not be discovered.
 Revising these terms in your ILS ensures that your diverse holding is discoverable by your users, creating better access to your materials.

-Prior to December 2021 one of the major sets of terms that institutions were addressing internally were ways that Noncitizens were being described.
-The Library of Congress was finally able to make a change to describe Noncitizens in a less offensive way, however, some institutions do not fully approve the result.
-Some institutions are still incorporating their own local practice to remove the term “illegal” from the remaining LC Headings.
+Prior to December 2021, one of the major sets of terms that institutions were addressing internally were ways that Noncitizens were being described.
+While the Library of Congress was finally able to make a change to describe Noncitizens in a less offensive way, however, some institutions do not fully approve the result.
+Some institutions are still incorporating their own local practice to remove the term ‘illegal’ from the remaining LC Headings.
+Backstage’s term list includes ‘Noncitizens’ for what was previously described as ‘Aliens,’ and ‘Undocumented immigrants’ for what was previously ‘Illegal aliens.’

 There has been a sharp increase in interest in also incorporating terms for the LGBTQ+ community.
-LC’s authority file is quite limited when it comes to providing terms to better describe the community; Homosaurus is a vocabulary that is gaining popularity within the cataloging community to help improve discovery of pertinent collections.
+LC’s authority file is quite limited when it comes to providing terms to better describe the community though improvements are slowly being introduced; Homosaurus is a vocabulary that is gaining popularity within the cataloging community to help improve discovery of pertinent collections.

 • Batch editing tools: Some institutions utilize tools like MarcEdit or perhaps OpenRefine to replace the problematic terms.